great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/aws_lp.md

 import LinkCardGrid from '/docs/components/LinkCardGrid';
 import LinkCard from '/docs/components/LinkCard';

-<p class="DocItem__header-description">Integrate Great Expectations (GX) with AWS Glue, AWS with S3 and Pandas, AWS with S3 and Spark, AWS with Athena, and AWS with Redshift.</p>
+<p class="DocItem__header-description">Integrate Great Expectations (GX) with AWS Glue, AWS with S3 and Pandas, AWS with S3 and Spark, AWS with Athena, AWS with Redshift, AWS EMR Serverless, and EMR Spark.</p>

 <LinkCardGrid>
   <LinkCard topIcon label="Use Great Expectations in AWS Glue" description="Set up, initialize and run validations against your data on AWS Glue Spark Job" href="/docs/deployment_patterns/how_to_use_great_expectations_in_aws_glue" icon="/img/integrations/aws_glue_icon.svg" />